If you’re building a business through content marketing, you’ve probably noticed that the attention span of your audience is shrinking by the second.

 Creativity is getting people to read your copy, without confusing hyperbole or jargon phrases.

 Without an attention-grabbing headline, you can chuck your great content in the trash.

 3. Grab attention by being ultra-specific

-The Four U’s of headline writing as outlined by AWAI are a very helpful guide to evaluating any piece of sales copy or content:
+The Four U’s of headline writing, as outlined by American Writers and Artists Inc. (AWAI), are a helpful guide when evaluating any piece of sales copy or content:

 Useful is absolutely required.
 If your headline can only be one more thing, make it ultra-specific.
 This is key because specificity presents the most benefit to your reader.

 You make a promise of the reward you’re offering up front so your prospects will have a reason to give you their precious time and read your first paragraph.

 Brian Clark’s How to Get 53% More Readers for Every Blog Post You Write reminds us that “Specificity increases credibility because specific details are simply more believable than broad assertions.”

 He has some great examples of ultra-specific headlines: